-In the United States, the Native American Graves Protection and Repatriation Act of 1990 (Native American Graves Protection and Repatriation Act» ) mandates special care and treatment of Native American cultural remains, particularly human remains.
-The single best discussion on the internet that includes the most sources of clickable information that I’ve found on NAGPRA is on Larry J. Zimmerman’s site.
+In the United States, the Native American Graves Protection and Repatriation Act of 1990 ([slider title=”NAGPRA“]Many groups, especially indigenous peoples, have profound concerns about the ethical and respectful treatment of the dead by archaeologists, physical anthropologists and museums.
+The issue is complicated with concerns ranging from academic freedom to the rights of the dead.
+There is a continuum of opinion about these matters.[/slider]) mandates special care and treatment of Native American cultural remains, particularly human remains.
+The single best discussion on the internet that includes the most sources of clickable information that I’ve found on NAGPRA is on Larry J. Zimmerman’s site ((Repatriation and Burial Issues – found on the internet 4/10/09.
+This is a page on Larry J. Zimmerman’s site, which gives an overview of NAGPRA and the issues that surround it.
+His case studies are mandatory reading for anyone interested in participating in any level of archaeological practice)).
 I highly recommend it.

 Because there is an expectation (usually) that Native American remains are reburied or returned to their tribes, it isn’t hard to imagine that archaeologists are on the clock from the moment they discover the remains to gather as much data as possible.
 Eventually the bones will be out of their hands and any opportunity to get a re-look or use them for teaching purposes will be lost.

 But there is a way to capture very accurate representations of interesting bones for later analysis or teaching: make detailed cast of the artifact!
 If you’ve ever been to the dentist to have a crown made, you’ve been the subject of this method yourself.
 What the dentist did was apply a non-toxic, non-damaging alginate to your tooth to create a mold in which a new, porcelain copy could be made.